N-essuno/smol_scheduler/README.md

 sudo mv apache-jena-fuseki-4.10.0 /opt/fuseki
 ```

-To make it start with the reasoner active, create the configuration file under `/opt/fuseki/config.ttl` with the following content:
+To make it start with an activated reasoner, create the configuration file under `/opt/fuseki/config.ttl` with the following content:

 ```bash
 PREFIX fuseki:  <http://jena.apache.org/fuseki#>